How Branding and Storytelling Help Writers Build Audience Trust

 I’d love for it to be a conduit for authors and illustrators to get their work to readers, and for readers and aspiring writers to get that infusion of inspiration.
 I would love to have the technical skillset to illustrate books one day, but that is a muscle that is not nearly as developed or flexed as my writing.
 Maybe that’s my long term goal?

 I have no doubt your author / illustrator days are coming quickly with how hard you’re working.
 With your experience crafting copy for results, and the ever growing need for brands to develop new “loyalists”, do you see more brands engaging in publishing?
-I’m reminded of two picture books we’ve owned and read to our children countless times – a tractor and farm concept book created by John Deer and a book of color types created by Pantone.
+I’m reminded of two picture books we’ve owned and read to our children countless times – a tractor and farm concept book created by John Deere and a book of color types created by Pantone.
 While child-focused brands are easily accepted, like superheroes or cartoon and toy brands, it seems the more adult-oriented brands seem odd when they delve into kidlit.
 With the care we place on protecting children from advertising, yet also acknowledging that advertising still occurs and we still buy into it, should we expect the onslaught to increase or try and resist the movement of even more brands into books?

 I definitely think that, as a marketer, there is always this desire in marketing departments (agency and larger corporations) to go into “new territories.”
 It might be a new technology, new platform, or partnership.